SirTobiSwobi/tfidf-svm/README.md

 - 0.0.3: implemnted libsvm using its default configuration with tfidf feature vectors read from configuration
 - 0.0.4: implemented svm training.
 RBF gives poor results, linear seperation is an order of magnitude better when using tfidf feature vectors.
 - 0.0.5: implemented modular evaluation set generation and automated weighting.
 Up to .79 F1 during n-fold cross-validation. linear still better than RBF
+- 0.1.0: updated /model and /models endpoints to accomodate the libsvm model